-Select the instance with the new track identity—either use the mouse, type a number key to jump to that instance, or use the ` key to cycle through instances.
+Select the instance with the new track identity—either use the mouse, type a number key to jump to that instance, or use the Select Next key to cycle through instances.

 The color of the track trail may help you determine which track identity should have been used.

-Hold down the Control key (or Command key on a Mac) with an instance already selected and you’ll see a color-coded list of numbered tracks, like so:
+Hold down the Show tracks legend key (see Selection Keys) with an instance already selected and you’ll see a color-coded list of numbered tracks, like so:

-You can then type the number key listed next to the track (while still holding down the control or command key) to assign the selected instance to the corresponding track.
-In the image above, you’d want to type command-1 to assign the orange instance to the red “F” track.
+You can then type the number key listed next to the track (while still holding down the Show tracks legend key) to assign the selected instance to the corresponding track.
+In the image above, you’d want to hit Command + 1 to assign the orange instance to the red “F” track.

 Mistaken Identities: The code may misidentify which instance goes in which track.

-One strategy is to set the trail length to 50 and jump through the predictions 50 frames at a time using the down arrow key.
+One strategy is to set the trail length to a number greater than 0 (e.g. 50) and jump through the predictions using the frame next large step hotkey.
 It’s usually possible to see identity swaps by looking at the shape of the track trails, as here: